colinpaicemq/MQTools/README.md

     * **pretty_json** - reads json stream and prints the data in a pretty format which is easy to use.
 You use it python3 get_pcf -qm ....  |python3 pretty_json
   * **events** - uses mqpcf to read from the events queue and prints the data in json format.
+    Copy the examples/event* to your current directory and change the queue manager information in events.py
     * **events2** pipe output from _python3 events.py |python3 events2_ produces summary
       of the events such as
       ```